Grant funding

 FETF – ENGLAND

-Guidance on the new Farming Equipment & Technology Fund 2025 has just been released.
-To find out the categories for which Claydon machinery is grant-eligible, and details on how to apply, visit the DEFRA website here.
+The application window for the Farming Equipment & Technology Fund 2025 closed at midday on 10 July 2025.
+To find out the categories for which Claydon machinery is grant-eligible visit the DEFRA website here.

 FETF44: